 The full written recipe is below, but let me walk you through the steps so you can understand the process before starting.

 - Extended rise time.
-Allow the prepared dough to rise in a relatively warm environment for 3-4 hours or until nearly double in size.
+Allow the prepared dough to rise in a relatively warm environment for 3–4 hours or until nearly double in size.
 This dough is rich with fat, so it takes longer than other doughs to rise.
-Don’t be nervous if it’s closer to 4-5 hours– it’s a heavy dough and needs extra time to rise.
+Don’t be nervous if it’s closer to 4–5 hours—it’s a heavy dough and needs extra time to rise.

 - The apple cinnamon filling.
 First, soften the apples on the stove with a little butter.
 (Step 5 in the recipe below.)
 Second, combine melted butter, brown sugar, flour, cinnamon, salt, and vanilla extract until crumbly and combined.
 Stir in one of the leftover egg whites.
 The egg white helps solidify the cinnamon filling, so it’s extra thick and crumbly inside.
-Like cinnamon swirl quick bread, this babka is heavy on the cinnamon.
+Like cinnamon crunch bread and cinnamon swirl quick bread, this babka is heavy on the cinnamon.
 We really want it to stand out!

-- Shape the babka dough: As noted in the written recipe below, punch down the dough then roll it out into a 12×16 inch rectangle.
+- Shape the babka dough: As noted in the written recipe below, punch down the dough then roll it out into a 12×16-inch rectangle.
 Gently spread the brown sugar cinnamon filling all over the dough, then top with the apples.
-We’re shaping today’s babka a little differently than the nutella babka.
-In that recipe, you slice the rolled dough down the center to expose the nutella inside.
-That proved to be very difficult here as all the apples spilled out.
+We’re shaping today’s babka a little differently than the Nutella babka.
+In that recipe, you slice the rolled dough down the center to expose the Nutella inside.
+That proved to be very difficult here, as all the apples spilled out.
 Instead, tightly roll up the dough to form a 16-inch log.
 Fold in half, then twist it to form a figure 8.
 Use the video tutorial above for a visual and detailed directions below as your guide.